 Herb therapy: hydroethanolic root extract of the Astragalus mongholicus Bunge

-Extracts of Astragalus species. plants seem able to stimulate telomerase activity, and therefore may have value in managing short telomeres.
-For example, a cell culture study has suggested that exposure of leukocytes to an extract of the plant Astragalus mongholicus was roughly as effective as damazol in lengthening telomeres.
-This is an extremely small study (samples taken from 18 healthy) people, conducted over a short period (3 days).
+Extracts of Astragalus species. plants contain cycloastragenol (see below) and seem able to stimulate telomerase activity, and therefore may have value in managing short telomeres.
+For example, a cell culture study has suggested that exposure of leukocytes to an extract of the plant Astragalus mongholicus was roughly as effective as danazol in lengthening telomeres.
+This is an extremely small study (samples taken from 18 healthy people), conducted over a short period (3 days).
 It mainly serves as a pilot to guide potentially larger, higher quality studies to accurately determine both its power and potential risks.

 Other medicines and potential therapeutic approaches of the future